 While the score itself gives you an easy way to know where you stand with your customers at a glance, the true value of Net Promoter Score comes from the customer feedback.
 Analyzing and acting on survey feedback insights is what will continue to move your business forward.

-Traditional surveys bias feedback to what the company wants to hear, not what the customer wants to say.
+Traditional online surveys bias feedback to what the company wants to hear, not what the customer wants to say.
 Net Promoter Score passes the microphone to the customer, so they can validate or course-correct your business decisions.

 Language is rich with “between the lines” messaging.
 Emotion and nuance are lost when customers are forced to choose from a selection of pre-defined answers that sterilize feedback.
 Net Promoter Score lets the Voice of the Customer permeate your organization and drive change.